John Considine (hurler)

-John Considine (born 26 October 1964) is an Irish former hurler who played as a right corner-back for the Cork senior team.
+John Considine (born 26 October 1964) is an Irish former hurler who played as a right corner-back at senior level for the Cork county team.

 Born in Glanmire, Cork, Considine first played competitive hurling during his schooling at Sullivan's Quay CBS.
 He arrived on the inter-county scene at the age of twenty-one when he first linked up with the Cork under-21 team.
 He joined the senior panel during the 1988 championship.
 Considine subsequently became a regular member of the starting fifteen and won one All-Ireland medal, one Munster medal and one National Hurling League medal.

-At club level Considine played with Sarsfields.
+Considine played his club hurling with Sarsfields.

 Throughout his career Considine made 8 championship appearances.
 His retirement came following the conclusion of the 1993 championship.

 In retirement from playing Considine became involved in team management and coaching.
 After being heavily involved in coaching at University College Cork, he later took charge as manager of the Cork minor, under-21 and senior teams.